ssyz/CS370-MealPlan/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites ---------------To be Finished!
-(See the yellow part)
+(See the TODO parts)

 You will need to have an Android Studio properly installed on the computer.
-Go to [PurpleBooth](https://developer.android.com/studio/) and download the version that is operatable on your computer environment.
+Go [here](https://developer.android.com/studio/) and download the version that is operable on your computer environment.

-After installation of Android Studio, open the ?????????? project file.
-Before building the project, it is recommended to go to preference/Appearance & Behavior/System Setting/Android SDK and check if you have downloaded the following SDK platforms:
+After installation of Android Studio, open the TODO:filename project file.
+Before building the project, it is recommended that you go to preference/Appearance & Behavior/System Setting/Android SDK and verify you have downloaded the following SDK platforms:
 ```
 Android 9.0 (Pie)
 Android 5.0 (Lollipop)